 The legendary stork has been flying over my apartment building for some time now, flapping its wings wildly to make its presence felt.
 Last month, I invited it to perch on my window-sill and deposit a little gift in my lap.
 A sign of new hope: a fitting present for the Christmas season.
 Of course, it’ll be a long while before I actually get to see my gift.
 Will it be a boy or a girl?
 Will I have a normal delivery or be subjected to the surgeon’s scalpel?
 Time alone will tell.
 But for now, I just have to enjoy this nine-month experience and not grumble too much!

 You would think that carrying a baby for the fifth time would make me a natural at this.
 But Oh No! it’s the same as the first.
-The first trimester trial of never-ending nausea overwhelms me.
+The first trimester trial of never-ending nausea overwhelms me as before.
 Whoever said it would be there only for the morning has had it easy, let me tell you.
 As for me, there is this perpetual desire to push down the awful taste in the mouth by constantly munching on sweets, biscuits, ANYTHING!
-Now I’ve taken to drinking small sips of water to drown it all down.
+Now I’ve taken to drinking small sips of water to ‘drown’ it all down.
 Which only creates another problem.
 I think you can guess what it is.

 With my children delighted at the ‘good news’; my relatives and friends secretly and suitably scandalized, my husband over the moon as usual and my foes glad I am going to have more trouble to deal with than them, my bliss is complete.
 My general physician did a double take at the double line on my pregcolor card results then wickedly wrote a ‘GO’ sign on it.
-The gynaecologist tried to make sure I was really at peace with the situation, obviously not believing my enthusiasm.
-Guess they don’t get patients like me anymore.
+The gynaecologist tried to make sure I was really at peace with the situation, obviously not believing my overt enthusiasm.
+Guess they just don’t get crazy patients like me anymore.